realmagicgreen/magicgreen-jekyll/_posts/2018-08-25-cool-reclaimed-wood-lamps.md

 {% include image.html name="-02" caption="Swimming, sitting or any other   position you can think of!" %}

+They claim it's from reclaimed wood, but neither the product nor the packaging carry any proof of this... and honestly the lamp itself does not look like it's made from re-used wood.
+They told us so probably just to appear smart and trendy... lame.

-Rest easy, feel good, turn on your reclaimed wood lamp!
+But, rest easy, feel good, turn on your wood lamp!
 Adjust it into a new position reflecting how you feel at the moment.

 {% include image.html name="-03" caption="Yoga" %}